 Common Reasons to Consider Migrating from Sage 500 to Sage Intacct

 Organizations are typically not excited to change software.
 It takes time.
 It costs money.
-It can be a challenge to fit it in amidst many competing priorities.
-No one does it just because!
-But upgrading your financial management software can have a transformative impact on the accounting department and the entire organization and deliver significant return on investment.
-Below are five of the most common reasons organizations begin considering migrating from Sage 500 to Sage Intacct.
+It can be disruptive and challenging to fit it in amidst many competing priorities.
+But upgrading your financial management software can have a transformative impact on the accounting department and the entire organization while delivering significant return on investment, too.

 1. Excel spreadsheets can’t deliver the real-time insight their growing organization needs.